lowsys/reddit_twitter/README.md

 Advice:
 Check pushift and twitter API’s limits, on large amount of data you may encounter too many requests error.

 Example of use.
-Find and calculate how fast tweets are shared in subreddit "polska" between first and fourth december 2021: download_reddit_data('2021, 12, 1', '2021, 12, 4', 'polska') calculate_propagation_time('2021-12-1_2021-12-4_polska_dict.csv') time_diff_analyses('propagation_2021-12-1_2021-12-4_polska_dict.csv')
+Find and calculate how fast tweets are shared in subreddit "polska" between first and fourth December 2021: download_reddit_data('2021, 12, 1', '2021, 12, 4', 'polska') calculate_propagation_time('2021-12-1_2021-12-4_polska_dict.csv') time_diff_analyses('propagation_2021-12-1_2021-12-4_polska_dict.csv')